 Langos Hungarian Fried Dough

 One of the best street foods I’ve ever eaten is langos Hungarian fried dough.
 This Hungarian fried dough recipe is pillowy soft and oh-so-satisfying.
 Langos are very popular in Hungary and can be eaten sweet or savory.
 You could try Nutella, chocolate sauce, caramel and don’t forget to top it with powdered sugar.
 Jam spread on top is my favorite sweet version.
 However, my ultimate favorite version is rubbed with a halved garlic clove and sprinkled with garlic salt.
 Another popular option is dipping it in sour cream.
 It’s also delicious with a sprinkle of parmesan or grated Emmenthaler or Gruyère cheese.
 Bacon or ham is also a tasty topping.
 Another topping you could consider is mushrooms fried in butter.
 A fried egg on top would make a great breakfast option.
 The point is you can be creative with your langos toppings this bread is very versatile.

-To make the langos Hungarian fried dough recipe you will need boiled mashed potatoes, flour, yeast, milk (you can substitute water but I find the flavor is better with milk), sugar, and salt.
+To make the langos Hungarian fried bread dough recipe you will need boiled mashed potatoes, flour, yeast, milk (you can substitute water but I find the flavor is better with milk), sugar, and salt.
 Adding caraway seeds is optional, but very recommended, if making it savory.

 The first step is to boil your potatoes for about half an hour till there are soft enough to mash.
 If you don’t already have a potato ricer I would highly recommend you invest in one.
 Otherwise just mash your potatoes as you normally do.
 Then you will make your yeast mixture and add that to the mashed potatoes and flour.
 Salt and milk will then be added and then kneaded into a very soft sticky dough.
 Allow it to rise and then you will be ready to fry your dough.
 Coat your hands in flour to help with shaping the dough into a circle.
 You can roll out your dough with a rolling pin but I prefer to stretch it like pizza dough.
 I find that it turns out fluffier that way.
 The stickiness of the dough makes it hard to work with but if you coat your hands really good it’s possible.
 Also, you can stretch and shape the dough more once you place it in the frying pan before it sets by pulling the edges with a spatula.
 Make sure that it is not thicker than 1 inch otherwise the middle will take too long to cook through.
 It also helps to stretch the middle thinner than the rest because the middle takes longer to cook than the outer edges.
 Fry it in 1 inch of oil for about 2-3 minutes per side till nicely browned.